 You might think that there isn’t a limit to how much water you should consume in a day.
 However, too much water can be bad for a senior with CHF.
 This is largely due to the fact that the body is already retaining fluid.
 Drinking more water or fluids can cause the body to retain even more fluid, which can put more strain on the already weak heart.

 An individual with CHF needs to monitor their fluid intake.
 A general guideline is that these seniors should not consume more than 2 liters of fluid per day.
+However, a doctor may set specific limits based on an individual's health.

-On the other hand, there are many foods that can help the heart and the rest of the body remain healthy and strong.
+There are many foods that can help the heart and the rest of the body remain healthy and strong.
 Seniors with CHF should consider the following foods in their diet.

 Fresh fruits and vegetables